-AAFP to Obama: Family docs key in violence preventionJanuary 25th, 2013 in Health
+AAFP to Obama: Family docs key in violence preventionJanuary 25, 2013 in Medicine & Health / Health

 (HealthDay)—Family physicians can play a role in addressing and preventing violence in the community, according to a Jan.
 17 letter to President Obama from the American Association of Family Physicians (AAFP).